In 2015, I vowed to raise a minimum of $4000 for World Vision Australia and take on the mighty climb to Everest Base Camp.

 Charity is my passion.
 It’s something I will always include in my work and personal life.
 I believe that we can always help our fellow man, no matter what situation we are in.
-That is why Inspired Adventures is a perfect fit for me – because it is an organisation where participants raise money and take on adventures.
-I will be taking on the Everest Base Camp Trek for World Vision Australia through a charity challenge company.
+That’s why these trips are perfect for me.

 Fundraising for Everest was a personal challenge of mine, which is why I decided to put my social media prowess and professional skills to the test.
-I sometimes work part time for Inspired Adventures answering enquiry calls about adventures.
-My role is to inspire callers to take on an adventure and support them with their fundraising.
+I have over the years contracted to Charity Challenge tourism companies.
+My role is to encourage interested participants to take on an adventure and support them with their fundraising.
 My first fundraising stop is always online tools and now I shall share with you some of the strategies I used to make my campaign successful in a mere four months.